-Julianne Couch is a versatile writer and the author of one novel, three non-fiction books, one photo-companion, and one essay collection all based on her travels off the beaten track.
-Julianne's first novel Along the Sylvan Trail was published by Wyoming publisher Sastrugi Press, in 2017.
-The Small Town Midwest: Resilience & Hope in the Twenty-First Century from U of Iowa was named a 2017 Notable Book by the Kansas State Library.
-Traveling the Power Line From the Mojave Desert to the Bay of Fundy from U of Nebraska was a Booklist Top 10 title on sustainability, and a finalist for the High Plains book award.
-Waking Up Western, Julianne's only essay collection, draws on her 20 years of writing about the west.
+Julianne Couch is a versatile writer and the author of one long work of fiction, three non-fiction books, one photo-companion, and one essay collection all based on her travels off the beaten track.
+Working in reverse chronology, Julianne's only novel, Along the Sylvan Trail, was published by Wyoming publisher Sastrugi Press, in 2017.
+The Small Town Midwest: Resilience & Hope in the Twenty-First Century from the University of Iowa Press was published in 2016 and named a Notable Book by the Kansas State Library.
+Traveling the Power Line From the Mojave Desert to the Bay of Fundy from University of Nebraska press was a Booklist Top 10 title on sustainability, and a finalist for the High Plains book award.
+Waking Up Western, draws on her 20 years of writing about the west.
 The Jukeboxes & Jackalopes photo companion to Wyoming bars was published by the Wyoming Historical Society, and the original "bar book" from Pronghorn Press is still a top book to be autographed by bartenders around the state!
-She lives in Bellevue, Iowa, along the Mississippi River.
-She teaches at a distance for the English department at the University of Wyoming.
+After leaving Wyoming for a home along the Mississippi River, she now lives in Decorah, Iowa.

 Although links to books lead to online sellers, please remember

 to support your local independent bookstore.
-For signed copies of these titles, please email me or connect through Facebook or Twitter.
+For signed copies of these titles, please email me through the contact page.